Techtonica/curriculum/roles-in-tech/developer-advocate.md

 Make a group of 4-5 .
 Perform the Group Disscussion among yourself.
 Group Disscussion can be on any topic.
 It will enhance your speaking skills.
-Practice soft skills by regular interraction with different people.
+Practice soft skills by regular interaction with different people.
 Attend Conferences and meetups of different community and share the experience with each other.